ShashankSanil/InstaSafe_Coding_Assesment_with_database/README.md

 # InstaSafe_Coding_Assesment_with_databse
 Connected with MongoDB database.

-# Follow these commands to run the code :
+# Run the code by using the following commands :

  --> cd server